manchester9/deep-learning/README.md

 </p>

 ## **Overview**
 This repo contains libraries, techniques, projects and courses using various neural net and deep learning architectures.
 Some techniques are from open source courses.
-This repo is more so for my learning experience from various online resources and if the organization of content helps someone than even better.
+This repo is more so for my learning experience and what I found helpful from various online resources.
+If the organization of content helps someone else in their deep learning journey than even better.

 # **Table Of Contents**